It's that time of the year ...

 But there's a reason Target and Walmart started their holiday layaway plans early - they know Millennials.
 That generation is closer to my grandparents with their thriftiness.
 They know how to make their money go a long way and budget it accordingly.

-With Apple's new iPads and iPhones expected to take a larger amount out of moms' and dads' holiday budgets, what will be leftover for any store will be smaller.
+With Apple's new AppleTV and iPhones expected to take a larger amount out of moms' and dads' holiday budgets, what will be leftover for any store will be smaller.

 The big boxes put out holiday merchandise originally because they understood having it on the floor beat having it in a distribution center or stockroom.
 Whatever sold was a bonus.

-And with many retailers carrying less staff, it can take longer to get the merchandise out onto the floor.
+And with many merchants having less staff, it can take longer to get the merchandise out onto the floor.

 And let's face it Halloween doesn't have the breadth of merchandise across all categories like Christmas and holiday merchandise does.